tainanboy/dining_chatbot/README.md

-# dining_chatbot
  # Dining Concierge Chatbot

 In this project, I developed a serverless web chatbot with event-driven microservices using AWS S3, API Gateway, Lambda, Cognito, SQS, SNS, and Lex.
 In addition, I also built a recommendation pipeline to suggest restaurants based on user inputs using SageMaker, ElasticSearch, DynamoDB, and Yelp API.
 This is one of the course project of COMS E6998 Cloud Computing & Big Data at Columbia University.
+The website can be accessed at: https://s3.amazonaws.com/www.diningchatbot.com/index.html

 ### How it works